mattermost/mattermost-test-management/data/test-cases/plugins/todo/API/Complete_issue.md

 **Step 1**

-1. Provide the correct authtoken(in Postman) of the correct user.
+1. Open the RHS of Todo plugin.
-2. Provide the correct id(mndatory field) of the Todo comment.
+2. Click on the checkbox of the desired Todo.

 **Expected**